 With the first two big hurdles behind the new firefighter the member begins to get additional training under the watchful eye of their company officer.
 New firefighters work toward Advanced Technican Firefighter certification within the company environment.
 This allows them to draw from the experience of their Lieutenant and senior firefighters.
 In a sense therefore, everyone is involved in training at Palatine Fire Department.

 After members who have achieved their Advanced Technician Firefighter certification they can move along to different areas of involvement.
 There are many classes available for each of the specialty teams that the Department maintains.
-The member can choose from Apparatus Engineer, Technical Rescue Team, Dive Team, Hazardous Materials, or Officer development.
+The member can choose from Apparatus Engineer, Technical Rescue Team, Dive Team, Hazardous Materials, Fire Investigation, or Officer development.
 Each area has a State Fire Marshal certification program that Palatine participates in.
 To be fully certified in most areas requires approximately 200 hours of class time in addition to demonstrating a practical proficiency.
 Officers (ranks of Lieutenant and higher) also must attain Fire Officer I and Fire Officer II certification through the State Fire Marshal, a total of 360 hours of classroom training, followed by an on-the-job training aspect ensuring they have at least one year of practical experience as a company officer (for F.O.
 I) and an officer over multiple companies (for F.O.
 II).

 Many members also have the opportunity to attend seminars to keep current in the various areas.
 A number of these seminars are presented locally through the various training associations, to which we belong, thereby helping us to keep our costs down.
 We also regularly send personnel to regional and state training facilities, such as the Illinois Fire Service Institute (IFSI) at the University of Illinois in Champaign for their annual Fire College and to other higher-level training including Smoke Divers (Breathing Apparatus Specialist), Fire Attack and Suppression Techniques, and Officer Fireground School, among others.